 Because faculty and staff salary commitments must be made in advance and the costs of operations are fixed, the College must follow a very limited refund policy.
 Details of this policy as it relates to tuition and program fees follow.
 Appeals for refunds due to extenuating circumstances may be made in writing to the Program Director.

 If Skidmore College cancels a program all program fees will be refunded.

 - Application fees will not be refunded.

-- Tuition payments (less $500 non-refundable deposit) will be refunded if requested, in writing, thirty (30) days prior to the program start date.
+- Tuition payments (less non-refundable $500 deposit) will be refunded if requested, in writing, by Monday, June 14, 2021.